jlopezgaldon/machine_learning/lab00/README.md

 	- 01_raw <- Immutable input data
 	- 02_intermediate <- Cleaned version of raw

+- enviroments <- enviroments used in the jupyter notebooks.

 - html <- html of the jupyter notebooks.

 - notebooks <- Jupyter notebooks.